PaolaUniSa/tt06-test0/docs/info.md

 ## How to test

-Change the inputs and check the outputs
+Change the inputs and check the outputs .
+In this way, you can check the design

 ## External hardware